What is limescale ?

-All mineralized water (including tap water) contain limescale in the form of aragonite (softer and soluble limescale) which eventually turns into calcite (hard and compact limescale which encrusts and hardens inside the pipes).
+All mineralized water (including tap water) contains limestone which is transformed under the effect of heat into scale which initially appears in the form of aragonite (softer and more soluble scale) which eventually turns into calcite (hard and compact scale which becomes encrusted and hardens inside sanitary pipes).

-This limescale will precipitate around the resistances of the boiler (which heats the water to +/- 55 ° C) which will decrease its energy efficiency and stay inside the sanitary pipes with the risk of clogging them!
+This limestone will precipitate around the resistances of the boiler-water heater (which heats the water up to a maximum of 55 ° C) and will turn into tartar, which will reduce its energy efficiency, but it will, in time, also become embedded to the inside of the sanitary pipes with the risk of clogging them!

 Water hardness scale: Depending on the geological nature of the soil, the physico–chemical composition of the water will not be the same.
 Thus, water passing through a limescale soil or chalky soil will provide water with a high limescale content while water passing through rocky or sandy soils will be considered as soft: